Welcome to Inspired to write

 Callanish Stone Circle

 These standing stones on The Isle of Lewis (Scotland) have one of the strongest energy fields that I have encountered.
-Visit early in the morning or after the last tourists have left.
+Visit early in the morning or later after the last tourists have left.
 Stand with your back pressed against one of the stones and silently ask the question: “what happened here?”
 Historically very little is known but I had a very strong physical experience when I asked that self-same question.

 Lake